astronomer/docs/learn/debugging-dags.md

 - [ExternalPythonOperator](external-python-operator): Runs a task in a predefined virtual environment.
 - [PythonVirtualEnvOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonvirtualenvoperator): Runs a task in a temporary virtual environment.

-If many Airflow tasks share a set of alternate package and version requirements a common pattern is to run sets two or more separate Airflow deployments.
+If many Airflow tasks share a set of alternate package and version requirements a common pattern is to run them in two or more separate Airflow deployments.

 ### DAGs are not running correctly